Onboarding best practice

 In general, the onboarding process aims to:

-Educate the users about the app’s major functions.
-Collect information that is needed to create personalized content and experience.
+• Collect information needed to create personalized content and experiences.

 Resources: